sekai-account/acid.py/README.md

 # acid.py
 Joke malware made by sekai!
 !!!WARNING!!!
 None.
-Just take note, it shutdows the system.
+Just take note, it shutdowns the system.
+Dangerous version or not ?
+Goodbye, sekai.